lagom/lagom/docs/manual/scala/guide/production/ProductionOverview.md

 The following information provides an overview of production considerations that apply to any environment.
 If you are deploying your service in OpenShift clusters, you can also refer to the [Deploying Lightbend applications to OpenShift](https://developer.lightbend.com/guides/openshift-deployment/) guide.

-The production considerations can be summed up as setting up and tunning some or all of the following:
+The production considerations can be summed up as setting up and tuning some or all of the following:

 * production of artifacts (ZIP archives, docker images, ...)
 * service location (other lagom services, external services, databases, etc...)